 10. Get Your Money Right – The Game (feat.
 Dr. Dre & Jay-Z)

 Get your money right

 Make sure your business tight

-Finally, we get some useful advice around here — from the world’s third richest rapper, whose net worth currently stands at a whopping $770 million.
+Finally, we get some helpful advice around here — from the world’s third-richest rapper, whose net worth currently stands at a whopping $770 million.